Bryce is an Egypt enthusiast and loves writing about everything from costumes to the Pyramids of Giza.

 Materials for Costume Making

-Pleated fabric, such as drapes or pleated skirts provide a shortcut for creating ancient Egyptian costumes with the look of pleated kilts or pleated gowns.
+Pleated fabric, such as drapes or pleated skirts, provides a shortcut for creating ancient Egyptian costumes with the look of pleated kilts or pleated gowns.

 Foil, especially in gold and brass colors, can be glued over cardboard cutouts to make wide Egyptian collars.

-Beads: The ancient Egyptians used natural stones including amethyst, lapis lazuli and carnelian for jewelry.
+Beads were a crucial part of Egyptian fashion.
+The ancient Egyptians used natural stones, including amethyst, lapis lazuli, and carnelian, for jewelry.
 Garments, including men's clothing, sometimes included beadwork on the fabric.

 Ancient Egyptian Men's Clothing and Fashion